sdiehl/write-you-a-haskell/introduction.md

 ```

 The behavior of a pure function is independent of where and when it is
-evaluated, whereas the sequence a impure function is intrinsically tied to it's
+evaluated, whereas the sequence a impure function is intrinsically tied to its
 behavior.

 Functional programming is defined simply as programming strictly with pure